Skip to Main Content

 Bankrate’s Take — Is the Wells Fargo Active Cash card worth it?

-Yes, wholeheartedly.
-The Wells Fargo Active Cash Card has remained one of the market's best flat-rate cash rewards credit cards because it’s a low-maintenance option that provides top-rate rewards and redemption options.
-Although there aren’t any premium Wells Fargo cards to increase your cash rewards’ value, the Active Cash card’s versatility means it can fit into almost any rewards strategy.
+The Wells Fargo Active Cash Card remains one of the market's best flat-rate cash rewards credit cards because it’s a low-maintenance option that provides top-rate rewards and redemption options.
+The Active Cash card’s versatility helps the card fit into almost any rewards strategy.

 How we rated this card